 Present state laws make liable to arrest and prosecution any person under 21 years of age who consumes and/or possesses alcoholic beverages or supplies such beverages to persons under the age of 21.
-University trustees and administrators have further instructed that alcohol be prohibited on campus and during the engagement of any official business, activity, or function.
 The National Collegiate Athletics Association (NCAA) and the Mid-America Intercollegiate Athletics Association Conference, with which the university affiliates, have policies prohibiting alcoholic beverages at any athletic event on or off campus.
 On the campus, university officials will not seek out abuses of this policy by indiscriminate entry into student rooms.
 However, any problems brought to the attention of university authorities will result in disciplinary action.